AdilNehal22/Mercedes-APIs/README.md

 # Mercedes-APIs
-I created the CRUD APIs and tried to make Mercedes website backend server.
+I created the REST CRUD APIs and tried to make Mercedes website backend server.
 I used MongoDB and Mongoose to fetch some basic data.

 I made this after learning express and set server with it and Node.js.